 Words are powerful, but not when they’re written with a cheap Biro.
-Anything worth putting on paper is worth putting there properly, making a high-quality ballpoint pen one of the most important stocking fillers a man could hope for.
+Anything worth putting on paper is worth putting there properly, making a high-quality ballpoint or fountain, if you’re old school, pen one of the most important stocking fillers a man could hope for.

 What good is a nice pen without something in which to jot down your musings?
 A little black book is an absolute must-have, and if it’s to be done right, nothing but leather will do.
 Smythson has some quirky yet classic options featuring embossed lettering and gilded pages.

 Those trusty white canvas sneakers that served you so well throughout the summer months are soggy and brown after five minutes outside come winter.
 The solution: a pair of sturdy, well-made boots just in time for the start of the season.
 For extra style points, go for on-trend commando sole hiking boots with quality leather uppers to ensure maximum performance in adverse weather.